-Schemes are delivered by the County Council on a jointly funded basis and applicants are able to apply for funding of up to £15,000 as a contribution to their scheme.
-The applicant is expected to provide a minimum contribution of 10% of the total scheme cost.
+The schemes are delivered by the County Council on a joint funded basis and applicants can apply for funding of up to either £25,000 for complex projects or £10,000 for non-complex projects, as a contribution to their scheme.
+The applicant is expected to provide a minimum contribution of 10% towards the total scheme cost.

 Preparing an application

 Firstly, take a look at the highway measures we offer that may help address the issue you are experiencing or may benefit your local area.
 You should be able to clearly identify the objective of your application, describing in detail the location and the highway issue you are trying to solve or why an improvement is needed.